-Each party is required to send a close_notify alert before closing the write side of the connection.
-It is required that the other party respond with a close_notify alert of its own and close down the connection immediately, discarding any pending writes.
+Unless some other fatal alert has been transmitted, each party is required to send a close_notify alert before closing the write side of the connection.
+The other party MUST respond with a close_notify alert of its own and close down the connection immediately, discarding any pending writes.
 It is not required for the initiator of the close to wait for the responding close_notify alert before closing the read side of the connection.

 If the application protocol using TLS provides that any data may be carried over the underlying transport after the TLS connection is closed, the TLS implementation must receive the responding close_notify alert before indicating to the application layer that the TLS connection has ended.
-If the application protocol will not transfer any additional data, but will only close the underlying transport connection, then the implementation may choose to close the transport without waiting for the responding close_notify.
+If the application protocol will not transfer any additional data, but will only close the underlying transport connection, then the implementation MAY choose to close the transport without waiting for the responding close_notify.
 No part of this standard should be taken to dictate the manner in which a usage profile for TLS manages its data transport, including when connections are opened or closed.

-NB: It is assumed that closing a connection reliably delivers pending data before destroying the transport.
+Note: It is assumed that closing a connection reliably delivers pending data before destroying the transport.

 7.2.2.
-Error alerts
+Error Alerts

 Error handling in the TLS Handshake protocol is very simple.
 When an error is detected, the detecting party sends a message to the other party.
-Upon transmission or receipt of an fatal alert message, both parties immediately close the connection.
-Servers and clients are required to forget any session-identifiers, keys, and secrets associated with a failed connection.
+Upon transmission or receipt of a fatal alert message, both parties immediately close the connection.
+Servers and clients MUST forget any session-identifiers, keys, and secrets associated with a failed connection.
+Thus, any connection terminated with a fatal alert MUST NOT be resumed.
 The following error alerts are defined: